APPLICATIONS ARE NOW OPEN

 - Total Class Cost: $1,000

-Option 1 – Installment Plan:- Downpayment to Reserve Your Spot: $400 (due upon acceptance; last day to secure your spot: Dec 30, 2025)
+Option 1 – Installment Plan:- Downpayment to Reserve Your Spot: $400 (due upon acceptance; Final Due Date to make payments: March 27th, 2026

 - Remaining Balance: $200 × 3 automatic payments every 2 weeks from your initial payment date